asifhameed1/ocafix/README.md

 then written to stdout.
 A python pickle file (fixtures.pickle) is also created so that further analysis can be undertaken.

-The code is wriiten in Python3 and uses standard libraries.
+The code is written in Python3 and uses standard libraries.

 ## Current constraints